pymc-devs/pytensor/doc/library/graph/graph.rst

 .. _libdoc_graph_graph:

 ================================================
-:mod:`graph` -- Interface for the Pytensor graph
+:mod:`graph` -- Interface for the PyTensor graph
 ================================================

 ---------